 What to wear

 It is an unwritten rule about not wearing shorts while visiting a temple in South East Asia, but to my surprise, I saw a few tourists who appeared to be unaware.
 Well, no problem!
 At the entry area, if they notice that a visitor is wearing shorts, they don’t let them enter till they buy the traditional Burmese sarong like dress – longyi.
+You can wear pants or a modest maxi dress.

 San was wearing long shorts that covered his knees but even he had to buy a longyi.
 It was funny that it happened right after we exchanged meaningful looks when some other tourists got stopped by the guards for wearing really short shorts.